Future Farm Fuels & Fertilizers

 Today’s farms are much larger and depend on fossil fuels for their operation.
 Fossil fuels—coal, petroleum and natural gas—were formed over millions of years and the consumption of these fuels is increasing.
 As the supply declines, fossil fuels will become more expensive.
 We need to explore and implement carbon emission-free renewable farm fuels so that fossil fuels can be preserved for making fertilizers, herbicides and insecticides.

-Ammonia is an attractive fuel because it does not require high storage volumes and pressures.
+Most combustion happens when hydrogen combines with oxygen.
+Ammonia is an excellent hydrogen carrier because it does not require high storage volumes and pressures.
 It can be used as fertilizer for crops and as a fuel when combined with hydrogen.
 The ammonia used as fertilizer by today’s farmers is made from fossil fuels.
 With one-third of the world’s population dependent upon ammonia-fertilized food, finding a viable way for farmers to make their own ammonia–as we’ve demonstrated is possible with our system–would be a positive effort felt around the world.

 100 years from now